 The post ID in WordPress can be used for tons of reasons.
-Whether it’s for debugging or custom code here are 5 ways to get WordPress post ID.
+Whether it’s for a plugin or custom code here are 6 ways to get WordPress post ID.

 The easiest way to get the ID of a post in WordPress is to login to your site and edit a post.
 While editing a post in WordPress you can see it’s post ID in the URL of your browser.

 This can be done by heading to Posts/All posts.

 Here you can click “edit” on the post you want to see the post ID of.

 After selecting a post you’ll be able to see the post ID in the browser URL bar.

 This is great for one-off use cases like getting a post or page ID for use in a plugin’s function.

 If you just want to see your post IDs in your WordPress dashboard as a column you can use the plugin Reveal IDs.